ospalh/anki-addons/_posts/2013-05-07-Furikanji.md

 * Leading kana are not automatically separated.
 For example the reading for <q lang="ja">お釣り</q> must still be written with an ASCII space or other separator between the <q lang="ja">お</q> and the <q lang="ja">釣</q>: <q lang="ja">お 釣[つ]り</q>.
-* This mechanism only work with Python version 2.7.
 * As the other functions, this works only on the desktop client.{% endraw %}